How do you know if you’re sweating too much? And what can you do to fix it?

 How to Sweat Less

 Continually stressing over sweat marks is a daily struggle for people with hyperhidrosis.
-It can interfere with your quality of life at work, at home and in your relationships.
+It can interfere with your quality of life at work, at home and in your relationships, and can even be psychologically damaging.

 While no cure exists for primary hyperhidrosis, some solutions can minimize the effects.
 If you’re tired of sweating too much, here are some remedies you can try today:

-Hyperhidrosis can be a frustrating and embarrassing condition.
-But you don’t have to let excessive sweating control your life.
+Hyperhidrosis can be a frustrating condition to deal with.
+But you don’t have to let it take control over your life.